Medicare Supplement Plans

 There are other options for those who are under 65 and disabled:

-Some companies accept applications for a Medicare Supplement policy application from those under 65 and disabled.
+Some companies accept applications for other Medicare Supplement policies from those under 65 and disabled.
 However, there is no guarantee that they will sell a policy to you.

-If you are under 65 and receive Medicare due to a disability, you trigger an Open Enrollment period when you turn 65.
+If you are under 65 and receive Medicare due to a disability, you trigger your Initial Enrollment period when you turn 65.
 When you turn 65, your Medicare is due to age and no longer due to disability.
 A company must then sell you any plan it offers.

 If I am still working and have Medicare due to disability, can my employer group health plan turn me down?
 That depends on the size of your employer.